 - Movement of the aircraft under its own power with the ADS-B system turned off (unless permitted to do so by ATC or otherwise) - Operating with a non-conforming flight identification.
-This includes how the flight identification is entered in the system, as well as any discrepancies between what is entered and what is filed on the flight plan - Operating with barometric altitude reporting turned off (unless instructed to do so by ATC) - Operating the ADS-B system in ground mode whilst airborne.
+This includes how the flight identification is entered in the system, as well as any discrepancies between what is entered and what is filed on the flight plan - Operating with barometric altitude reporting turned off (unless instructed to do so by ATC), or - Operating the ADS-B system in ground mode while airborne.

-9.3 Flight Plans
+8.3 Flight Plans

-This section addresses pertinent flight plan information as it relates to ADS-B. For more information refer to AIP table ENR1.10.
+This section addresses key flight plan information as it relates to ADS-B. For more information refer to AIP table ENR1.10 on the AIP New Zealand website.